InterCaribbean Twin Otter airplane

 Ferry Service

 A small passenger ferry route connects South Caicos and Providenciales.
 Operated by Captain Russel, the South Caicos Ferry operates most days, leaving South Caicos at 9:00 AM, and departing Providenciales at 3:00 PM.
-The 45 miles journey usually takes under two hours.
+The 45-mile (72 km) journey usually takes under two hours.
 Return rates are $130, and one way fares are $80.
 Some baggage limitations may apply, but are typically ample.
 Ferries depart from Heaving Down Rock Marina (Walkin Marina) on Providenciales and arrive at the main settlement of Cockburn Harbour on South Caicos.

 Flight or Ferry?